Published on September 13, 2020

 They have difficulties trusting and relying on their lovers, and therefore, they often pursue emotion-free, casual sex.
-Seeking emotionless sex, on the other hand, has been linked to a higher likelihood of sex addiction.
+Seeking emotionless sex, on the other hand, is linked to a higher likelihood of sex addiction.

 If disorganized individuals do enter a relationship, they often end up in passive, submissive, or secondary roles.

-Secure attachment is generally linked to low levels of both anxiety and avoidance.
+Adults with secure attachment generally have low levels of both anxiety and avoidance.
 Securely attached individuals are less likely to worry about their self-worth or about their role in a relationship.